Potatoes

 "Today, I..."

-He would try to say something, and Boknyeo would immediately ran over and clung to his arms.
+He would try to say something, and Boknyeo would immediately run over and cling to his arm.

-"Once I got you, you'll have to lend me."
+"Once I've got you, you'll have to lend me some."

 "I'm always in trouble whenever I meet you.
 Okay, I will give you some.
 But in return, okay?
 You get it, right?"